6264928147

 -Nich S., Create Purpose

 Working with Dennis was so productive and easy.
-He brought a great deal of skill and empathy to the work and it was such a pleasure being guided by him through all the different programmings and events to further our impact from ideas to implementations.
+He brought a great deal of skill and empathy to the work, and it was such a pleasure being guided by him through all the different programs and events to further our impact from ideas to implementations.
 Our success would not be possible without him.
+If you're looking for a program consultant, advisor, or project manager for your organization, I highly recommend considering Dennis for your team!

 -Prof. H. Seung, Cal State Fullerton, Department of Communication Sciences and Disorders